 and host communities in (10) different sectors

-Distributing a variety of basic necessities to people in need including, kitchen supplies, bedding, heating devices, air cooling equipment, clothing.
+Distributing a variety of basic necessities to people in need including (kitchen supplies, blankets, winter supplies, mattresses, cash assistance,

-Focuses on the provision of drinking water, the construction of water networks and sewers, building water closets, organizing cleaning campaigns, raising sanitation awareness, and distributing hygiene supplies.
+Water, Sanitation and Hygiene (WASH) sector focuses on the provision of drinking water, the construction of water networks and sewers,

-Running 19 vocational and cultural centers that provide training to hundreds of people in computer programs, sewage services, food production, among other things.
+The BCF vocational and cultural centres provide training to hundreds of people in computer programs, sewage services, food production, among other things.
 BCF also runs Cash for Work initiatives alongside its projects.

-Providing monthly cash assistance to more than 20,000 orphans through the Orphan Care Project (OCP), and financial support to families led by widowed mothers.
+Providing monthly cash assistance to more than 15,347 orphans through the Orphan Care Project (OCP) from 2009 until 2021.
+Also, the financial support provided to families led by widowed mothers.

 Protection sector works to strengthening physical and psychological security and protecting those who have been threatened through training,

 human rights, children’s rights, social awareness and prevention of racism and sexual abuse.Protecting women and children through BCF‘s centres inside and outside the camps and raising social awareness for social issues related to abuse and violence.